alerta/alerta-docs/integrations.rst

 .. _oEmbed: https://oembed.com/

-Lastly, :ref:`plug-ins` can be used to quickly and easily forward alerts to or notify other systems like Slack or Hipchat.
+Lastly, :ref:`plug-ins` can be used to quickly and easily forward alerts to or notify other systems like Slack.

 .. contents:: Contents
    :local: